Editor’s Note: This post was originally published in September 5, 2017 and was updated for accuracy and comprehensiveness on September 6, 2018.

 However, while everyone has heard of it and acknowledges that it’s important, there doesn’t seem to be very many articles that are actually useful or actionable.
 In fact, a lot of these posts just bring up more questions, including:

 - What exactly is customer engagement?

 - Why should we even care about this buzzword?

 - How can you actually measure it right now?

-Today’s the day that I hope to answer these questions for you once and for all, and since there’s no time like the present, let’s get to it!
+Today’s the day that I answer these questions for you once and for all.

-Like most definitions, different people describe “customer engagement” as different things.
-I understand that probably doesn’t give you a lot of confidence in my writing this article, but just hear me out.
+Like most definitions, people describe “customer engagement” differently.
+I understand that probably doesn’t give you a lot of confidence in my writing this article, but hear me out.
 By looking at a bunch of different definitions, we’ll actually get a better understanding of all of the intricacies wrapped up in the term.

 Here are a couple of my favorite definitions.